tomjusti/formal-languages-jt/README.md

 # Formal Languages
-Here are the assignments that I have done for Formal Languages.
-I suggest you either go to the professor's office hours or shoot him an e-mail.
+Here are the assignments that [Eric Gargiulo](https://github.com/gargiuer) and I have done for Formal Languages.